You're the One That I Want: Chart performance

 Upon its release in conjunction with the film (and its status as a potential blockbuster worldwide), the single became a huge international hit, reaching number one in several countries.

 In the United States, the single reached number one on the Billboard Hot 100 and on July 18 was certified Platinum for shipments exceeding 2 million copies.
 (It was already Gold by April 12.)

 It also topped the UK Singles Chart for nine weeks in the summer of 1978, some months before the film had even been released in that country.
 As of 2018, it is still the fifth best-selling single of all time in the United Kingdom, where it has sold two million copies.

 In Australia, the single spent nine nonconsecutive weeks at the top and became the best charting single of the year.

 1998 re-release

 A re-released "Martian remix" of the single by PolyGram Records reached #4 in the United Kingdom and #27 in Australia in 1998, the twentieth anniversary of the film's debut.

+In popular culture

+The song was used as the musical background for a fight scene inside a car between the titular characters of the 2024 Marvel Cinematic Universe film Deadpool & Wolverine.